Importing data

 Entity properties refer to more complex data types, such as Units or Origins.
 Like simple properties, they must be mapped to a column in the data set, but they also require a unique field to identify the corresponding record in the database using the value from the data set.

 There may be cases where a property does not have a corresponding column in the data set.
 If the missing property has the same value for all records, you can specify a default value to be applied uniformly.
-However, if the value varies between records, the data set should be updated accordingly, or the import should be cancelled and restarted with a complete data set.
+However, if the value varies between records, the import should be cancelled and restarted with a complete data set.

 Data set columns with headers matching property names will be mapped automatically.